 In case you don’t understand how to read this chart, just find your age on the left hand column, then see the corresponding body fat percentage to the right.
 So if you are a 30 year old man, a body fat percentage of around 12.7% is considered ideal.

 You may have noticed as your age increases, your acceptable body fat within these ranges increases as well.
 Why you ask?
 In short, these charts are based on statistical assumptions.
 Older individuals tend to have a lower body density for the same skinfold measurements, which is assumed to indicate a higher body fat percentage.
 Older, athletic individuals, however, might not fit this assumption because their body density may be underestimated.

 Digging a little deeper, there are 3 types of fat: subcutaneous (under the skin), visceral (around the organs), and intramuscular (in between muscle, like a marbled steak).
 The amount of subcutaneous body fat you have may stay the same, but the visceral and intramuscular fat may increase as you age.

 I hope this discussion of ideal body fat percentage was helpful for you!

 - Exercise AC.
 Ace Lifestyle & Weight Management Consultant Manual, The Ultimate Resource for Fitness Professionals.
-American Council on Exercise; 2009. ↩
+American Council on Exercise; 2009. (affiliate link) ↩

 - Gallagher D, Heymsfield SB, Heo M, Jebb SA, Murgatroyd PR, Sakamoto Y. Healthy percentage body fat ranges: an approach for developing guidelines based on body mass index.
 Am J Clin Nutr.
 2000;72(3):694-701. ↩